Carlos Diaz (theater director)

 Carlos Diaz (born 1957) is a Cuban theatre director.
 Diaz studied dramaturgy and theatre at Havana's Superior Institute of Art (ISA).
-He started his career as a theatre and art critic and only later took on the role of director.
-His work is often described as unique.
+He started his career as a theatre and art critic and later took on the role of director.
+He is the director of theatre company Teatro El Publico.

 History

-After founding a theatre company called Teatro El Publico in 1992, Diaz's first production billed "North American Theatre Trilogy" featured two plays by Tennessee Williams (The Glass Menagerie and A Streetcar Named Desire), and one play by Robert Anderson (Tea and Sympathy).
+After founding the theatre company Teatro El Publico in 1992, Diaz's first production billed "North American Theatre Trilogy" featured two plays by Tennessee Williams (The Glass Menagerie and A Streetcar Named Desire), and one play by Robert Anderson (Tea and Sympathy).
 His company, which operates out of Trianon Theatre on Calle Linea, has premiered over 40 plays in the last 15 years and has become a Havana institution.